inkVerb/VIP/Cheat-Sheets/Characters.md

 ### Custom character class ranges

-Ranges of most alphanumeric characters can be listed intuitively, `!` means "not", `|` means "or".
+Ranges of most alphanumeric characters can be listed intuitively, `!` means "not", `|` means "or", `-` indicates range.

 **Examples:**
 - `[abc]` (any characters of `a`, `b`, and `c`)